Collections

 1832 Blauvelt House: General Information

-Jacob Blauvelt's ancestors came to the New World from Holland in the early 1600s.
-In 1741 Jacob's great grandfather bought this land in New City and passed it down from father to sons for generations.
+Jacob Blauvelt’s ancestors came to the New World from Holland in the early 1600s.
+In 1741, Jacob’s great-grandfather bought the land in New City on which the Historical Society of Rockland County's facilities now stand and passed it down from father to sons for generations.

-In 1832, when Jacob built this house, it sat on about 100 acres of farmland.
-There was also a barn, a carriage house, sheds for tools and animals, a woodlot, an orchard, an herb garden and a vegetable garden.
-Jacob and his wife Margaret had been married about 16 years and had five children when they built this traditional Dutch style home.
+When Jacob built this house in 1832, it sat on about 100 acres of farmland.
+The property also contained a barn, a carriage house, sheds for tools and animals, a woodlot, an orchard garden, an herb garden, and a vegetable garden.
+Jacob and his wife, Margaret, had been married for about sixteen years and had five children when they built the traditional Dutch-style home.

-The Blauvelts were a middle class farm family, and their 1830s home is bigger and somewhat fancier than homes built in the Colonial period (1620s-1770s).
-The Blauvelts were able to produce more milk, butter, eggs, rye, and corn than they needed so they sold the extra for profit.
-This additional money allowed them to have some of the well-made furniture and other small luxuries you will see in the house.
+The Blauvelts were a middle-class farm family, and their 1830s home is bigger, and somewhat fancier, than homes built in the Colonial period (1620s–1770s).
+The Blauvelts were able to produce more milk, butter, eggs, rye, and corn than they needed, so they sold the surplus for profit.
+The additional money allowed them to buy some of the well-made furniture and small luxuries present in the house.

-Descendants of the Blauvelts lived in this house from 1832 until 1970 when the family sold it to the Historical Society of Rockland County.
-Some of the furniture is original to the house, and the rest is from the lower Hudson Valley area.
+Descendants of the Blauvelts lived in the home from 1832 until 1970, when the family sold it to the Historical Society of Rockland County.
+Some of the furniture is original to the house; the rest is from the Lower Hudson Valley region.

 Comments: